 2. THINK ABOUT YOUR CHAIR

 Use a chair which gives you good back support.
 The backrest needs to be firm and upright.
-Avoid sitting on soft surfaces such as a bed or sofa.
+Avoid sitting on soft surfaces such as an upholstered bed or sofa.
 At home, a dining room chair can be a good alternative if you do not have a suitable office chair.
 While sitting, your feet need to be flat on the floor.
 Use a temporary foot rest e.g. a stack of books, if your feet are not comfortably on the floor.
 Keep your knees at a 90-degree bend and in line with your hips.

 3.POSITION YOUR KEYBOARD AND MOUSE CORRECTLY

 Keep them close – shoulders relaxed and elbows by your sides.
 Bend you elbows at a 90-degrees angle and keep wrists straight.
 In this position, your hands should be just over your keyboard.
 Position everything so that you don’t have to reach or stretch.

 Your screen should not be too far away or too close to you, keep the screen one arm’s length away from you.
 When you look straight ahead with your neck relaxed, your focus should be comfortably on the top one- third of your screen.
 If using a laptop, use a laptop riser and external keyboard and mouse.
 Create a temporary laptop riser with books or a box if needed.
 Work from one screen only if possible.